jh2os/PopMenuAssessment/Design Notes/Level2DesignNotes.md

 **compromise:**
-MenuOptions will only belong to one Menu.
+ItemOption will only belong to one Menu.
 This means that in managing the menu, if a price changes they will need to change every instance of it.
 However if a list is displayed of all the different pricing options with the associated restaurant and menus it could be done from a single place in the UI.
 This reduces the design by not having to add one more relational model.
-Also the abstraction between MenuItem and ItemOptions leads to some oddities in calling for information to display, it's not terribly efficient but provides the easiest solution for displaying.
+Also the abstraction between MenuItem and ItemOption leads to some oddities in calling for information to display, it's not terribly efficient but provides the easiest solution for displaying.

     page : /billysresuarant